 My name is Devin Manzullo-Thomas.
 I’m a church historian and archivist with interests in American Christianity, commemoration, and historical memory.
-I’m currently employed by Messiah College, a small, Christian liberal arts college in south-central Pennsylvania.
+I currently teach at Messiah College, a small Christian liberal arts college in south-central Pennsylvania.

 Second, I serve as the director of the E. Morris and D. Leone Sider Institute for Anabaptist, Pietist, and Wesleyan Studies.
 In this role, I draw on my training as a historian to help the college community (and its founding denomination, the Brethren in Christ Church) understand and interpret its history and theological heritage.
 My role involves supervision of the Brethren in Christ and Messiah College archives and responsibility for planning an annual study conference, lectures, and other activities.